-We take an uncompromising and relentless approach to ensuring the safety of our employees including our apprentices at work, both physically within the workplace and online whilst using IT (please refer to our ICT policy on the intranet for further information).
+We take an uncompromising and relentless approach to ensuring the safety of our employees including our apprentices at work, both physically within the workplace and online.
 Our business is based on a 'safety first' approach, which is an integral part of our company values.
 These values are:

-- 1) INTEGRITY We will operate ethically, reliably and honestly. - 2) EXCELLENCE We will exceed expectations and strive to be the best we can. - 3) POSITIVITY We will bring energy and enthusiasm to both our work and learning whilst being supportive of others, our processes, our customers and the Company. - 4) TEAMWORK We will work together to be more efficient and productive, resulting in increased innovation, higher morale and improved retention. - 5) SAFETY We will promote a safety culture within the workplace which is fundamental to operational excellence.
+- 1) INTEGRITY- We will operate ethically, reliably and honestly. - 2) EXCELLENCE We will exceed expectations and strive to be the best we can. - 3) POSITIVITY We will bring energy and enthusiasm to both our work and learning whilst being supportive of others, our processes, our customers and the Company. - 4) TEAMWORK We will work together to be more efficient and productive, resulting in increased innovation, higher morale and improved retention. - 5) SAFETY- We will promote a safety culture within the workplace which is fundamental to operational excellence.

-Here at the WEC Group we pride ourselves on a positive safety culture throughout the business including at the Apprentice Engineering Academy in Blackburn.
+Here at the WEC Group we pride ourselves on a positive safety culture throughout the business including at the Apprentice Engineering Academy's in Blackburn and Rotherham.
 To help us achieve this culture we expect our Senior Management team to lead from the front and encourage three main elements across their departments: